chatpin/b-notes/notes/sed-eg.md

 Fri 21 Aug 2020 10:44:02 BST

-# sed/example
+# sed

-a tool for making commandline changes to a file and across multiple files.
+A tool for making commandline changes to a file and across multiple files.

 You can do things like replace the last occurrence only of a match on each line